abdnh/intersubs/README.md

 # InterSubs

-_This project is work in progress and not in a usable state yet._
+_This project is work in progress and may not be in a usable state yet._

 Interactive subtitles for mpv based on [oltodosel/interSubs](https://github.com/oltodosel/interSubs/), [alexgtd/interSubs](https://github.com/alexgtd/interSubs),